Yellowen/Owrang/docs/dev/docs.dev.docs.md

 	---
 	{
-		"_label": "How to Build ERPNext Documentation"
+		"_label": "How to Build Owrang Documentation"
 	}
 	---